esmero/archipelago-deployment/docs/ubuntu.md

 pass:minio123
 ```

 and create a bucket named "archipelago".
-To do so press the yellow `+` button on the bottom-right side and press the `Bucket` icon , it has a tooltip that says "create bucket".
+To do so press the red/coral `+` button on the bottom-right side and press the `Bucket` icon , it has a tooltip that says "create bucket".
 Write `archipelago` and submit, done!
 That is where we will persist all your Files and also your File copies of each Digital Object.
 You can always go there and explore what Archipelago (well really Strawberryfield does the hard work) has persisted so you can get comfortable with our architecture.

 ## Step 3: Deploy Drupal 8.7.5 and the awesome Archipelago Modules